An overview of the subscription process for Arduino Create Chrome App which works with Chrome OS and Chromebook.

 Install the Chrome App on Your Devices

-Students may now install the app on their devices by going to this Chrome App Store link and selecting Install.
+You and the users you enrolled may now install the app on their devices by going to this Chrome App Store link and selecting Install.

-Create a Group and Add Students
+Create a Group and Add Memebers

 Click on See Your Plan to access your subscription settings.
 From there, you may enter information on students to allow them to use the Arduino Chrome App for Education.

-Next, enter your students' email addresses for the group you create.
+Next, enter your users' or students' email addresses for the group you create.
 You can do so by typing each email address and then clicking the Add button.
 If you have a list of email addresses in a text document, you can just copy and paste them into the large input field.
 You can also upload a CSV (comma separated values) file containing only one column of data, just the email addresses.

 If an email address is somehow entered incorrectly, you’ll see an error message.
 Either correct or delete the incorrect email address.